 - The father agrees to child support or is ordered by a court to pay child support

-- Unmarried father who declares himself the father.
+- An unmarried father who declares himself the father.
 If the man tells people he is the father and provides support for the child before the child turns 18, he will be the presumed father.

-- Biological father is not the husband.
-If a child is born to a marriage, but the biological father is not the husband, the natural parents may still secure a legal presumption of parentage for the biological father.
+- The biological father is not the husband.
+If a child is born into a marriage, but the biological father is not the husband, the natural parents may still secure a legal presumption of parentage for the biological father.
 The biological father and the mother must sign the COP, and the husband and mother must sign a “Denial of Parentage” form, which acknowledges that the husband is not the father.
 The parties must then file the forms with the county registrar.

 There are additional circumstances that call for a legal presumption of paternity, such as situations involving artificial insemination.
-A knowledgeable Englewood paternity and child custody lawyer can answer your questions and help you with a New Jersey paternity matter.
+A knowledgeable Bergen County paternity lawyer can answer your questions.